Kilimanjaro via the Lemosho route

 Please note that Kilimanjaro is not a cheap mountain to climb, with over 50% of the cost of the expedition made up of park and peak fees.
 However, your money does see its way back into the local economy and so is actually benefiting the locals.

 The following are included in your expedition:

 - Arrival and departure from Kilimanjaro International Airport- we will meet you at the airport and take you to our hotel base in Arusha

 - Pre & post climb accommodation in Arusha on a bed and breakfast basis based on 2 people sharing

 - All accommodation on the mountain (tents)

 - Transport to the trail head and back to Arusha after the climb

-- A fully supported camping trek which includes tents, sleeping mats, kitchen tent, dining tent with table and chairs
+- A fully supported camping trek which includes your personal tent, a group toilet tent, kitchen tent, dining tent with table and chairs

 - Emergency equipment such as medical oxygen and emergency evacuation services